 His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, said the country is number one in the world in 20 development indicators.

-Also read: UAE is world’s 9th most competitive economy
+Also read: UAE is the world’s 9th most competitive economy

 He was citing the Global Competitiveness Report issued by The Institute for Management Development (IMD) in Switzerland.

 “The UAE is among the top 10 countries in competitiveness and the ﬁrst globally in the government’s ability to adapt to changes.